LTV analysis for Shopify Store - How to calculate LTV? Skip to content

 With this information, you can come up with strategies to keep your customers happy and coming back for more.

-Step 3: Calculating average customer lifespan (ACL) for Your Store
+Step 3: Calculating average customer lifespan (ACL) for your Store

 After calculating AOV and APF, it’s time for the customer lifespan.

-Customer lifespan refers to the duration of time that a customer continues to make purchases from a shop before churning or becoming inactive.
 It is a measure of customer retention and loyalty and is important for businesses to track in order to understand the longevity of their customer relationships and to identify opportunities for improving retention strategies.

-Step 4: Calculating CLV for Your Shopify Store
+Step 4: Calculating CLV for your Shopify Store

 Finally, the last step is to determine the Customer Lifetime Value for your Shopify store.